darkcon3000/jUtils/README.md

 __classThres(Y,X=None,p=None,model=None,title='Classification Thresholds',width=600,height=600)__

 Uses Altair to plot the accuracy, precision, recall, F1 Score, and ROC AUC Scores at multiple classification thresholds for a machine learning model.
+Though not interacatable on this page, the chart is fully interactable in the Jupyter Notebook or .html file; enabling drag, pan, and zoom, in addition to value tooltips.

 ### Parameters:
 * Y = labels in the form of a pandas column or numpy array